Regular tetrahedron: Classifications

 The regular tetrahedron is also one of the five regular Platonic solids—polyhedra in which all of their faces are regular polygons.
 Known since antiquity, Platonic solids are named after the Greek philosopher Plato, who associated four of those solids with fundamental natural elements.
 He assigned the regular tetrahedron to the classical element of fire, because its corner is sharpest and most penetrating.
 Following its attribution with nature by Plato, Johannes Kepler in his Harmonices Mundi sketched each of the Platonic solids.
 In his Mysterium Cosmographicum, Kepler also proposed the Solar System by using the Platonic solids, setting one inside another and separating them with six spheres resembling the six planets.
 The ordered solids started from the innermost to the outermost: regular octahedron, regular icosahedron, regular dodecahedron, regular tetrahedron, and cube.

+Plato's student Aristotle incorrectly claimed that the regular tetrahedron can fill space, but the cube is the only Platonic solid with this property.

 Regular tetrahedron is the degenerated antiprism.